 3. Recognize that change is inevitable

 Nothing is more natural than encountering changes in a relationship.
-Feelings of love and passion wax and wane from time to time.
+Feelings of love and meet and fuck passion wax and wane from time to time.
 Rather than forcing you and the other person to stay the same throughout the relationship, you should welcome and value these changes as opportunities to enhance your relationship.
 For example, as time goes by, you and your partner may not be able to spend as much time together as in the beginning of the relationship because of outside pressures such as school work or new commitments.
 Instead of jumping to negative conclusions or putting stress on both of you to maintain the same amount of time together, you should simply work together to reach a compromise.
 This form of communication will bring you closer and allow you to put more trust in each other.